 - Option #1: Dust the cake with powdered sugar.
 To keep things neat, I like to do this part on a wire cooling rack with a piece of parchment paper underneath to catch extra sugar.
 You can simply do it on a plate if you prefer.
 Put 3 tbsp of powdered sugar into a handheld mesh strainer or sifter.
 Sprinkle sugar onto the top of the cake by tapping the strainer or sifting to release an even shower of sugar around the surface of the cake.
 Pretty, simple, yummy.

 - Option #2: Frost the cake with lemony frosting.
 Again, best to put the cake on a wire cooling rack with a piece of parchment paper underneath to catch the drippings.
 Mix together 1 cup of powdered sugar and 2 tbsp fresh lemon juice in a small mixing bowl to form a tangy frosting with the texture of thick honey.
-Pour the icing into a Ziploc bag, guiding the icing towards one of the lower corners of the bag.
-Cut the very tip of that corner off the bag.
-Drizzle the icing onto the cake in a zig-zag pattern by squeezing the Ziploc bag gently to release the glaze.
+With the help of a spoon, generously pour the frosting over the top of the cake so that it it drizzles down the sides, but doesn't cover the entire cake completely.
 Allow icing to dry completely before serving—this usually takes about 30 minutes.

 - Option #3: Warm lemon glaze.
-This is my favorite topping of the three!
+This one is decadent!
 In a small saucepan, combine 1 cup of powdered sugar with 3 tbsp lemon juice and 1 tbsp water.
 Warm up the glaze till it’s heated through and bubbling around the edges.
 Pour a few tablespoons of hot glaze over the warm cake slices just before serving.
 Oy.
 Vey.